40H WILDERNESS FIRST AID + CPR C

-The Advanced Wilderness and Remote First Aid (40 hour WFA) course is a five day certification course in Tofino.
+The 40 hour Wilderness First Aid with CPR C course (40 hour WFA) course is a five day certification course in Tofino.
 Only the Friday evening portion (CPR portion) of the course takes place inside.
 The rest of the course is run in the field with a focus on hands on experience.
 Students will learn and practice; trip planning and preparation, adult, child and infant CPR (Level ‘C’), obstructed airway procedures, artificial respiration, use of an Automated External Defibrillator, prevention of disease transmission and wound management.
 Recognition and first-aid treatment for drowning/partial drowning, heart attack and stroke, allergic reactions and anaphylactic shock, hypothermia, heat stroke, bone, muscle and joint injuries, poisons, burns, diabetic emergencies, head and spine injuries, evacuation, transportation and extended care will also be covered.

 Most importantly the course develops students abilities to help patients by developing wilderness emergency decision making skills required to assess patients and make evacuation plans.
 Students will practice both the acquired hard skills in combination with decision making skills during realistic outdoor scenarios designed to build students confidence in their ability to respond to emergencies in remote settings.